xdsai/isMU-tools/README.md

 # is.muni.cz tools

-This is a script for monitoring changes on the notebook page of is.muni.cz, and for signing up for exams.
-It utilizes the requests python library and scrapes in irregular intervals.
-Only the czech version of is.muni is currently supported and English is not in the works.
+This set of scripts is used for monitoring the notebook section, signing up for exams that are full and signing up for seminar groups on is.muni.cz.

-## Installation
+## Installation - not needed for group_signup.py

 Make sure you have pip before installing, then run the installation script with -